deutsche-nationalbibliothek/ebm4subjects/README.md

 Statistical learning can only predict subjects that have occured in the gold standard used for training.
 It is uncapable of zero shot predictions.
 Lexical matching can find any subjects that are part of the vocabulary.
 Unfortunately, lexical matching often produces a large amount of false positives, as matching input texts and vocabulary solely on their string representation does not capture any semantic context.

 The idea of embedding based matching is to enhance lexcial matching with the power of sentence transformer embeddings.
-These embeddings can capture the semantic context of the input text and allow a vector based matching that does not rely on the string representation.
+These embeddings can capture the semantic context of the input text and allow a vector based matching that does not rely (solely) on the string representation.

 Benefits of Embedding Based Matching: